hanhy06/embellish_chat/docs/wiki/StyleWiki.md

 In regular expressions, .+ means all characters.
 Using this method, you can apply a subtle rainbow effect to all text.

-## Applying It – Using It Directly as an Argument
+## Application – Using It Directly as an Argument

 ```
 {